-Matching contributions for year 4 - College Ahead Program (4th year of a 7 year award) Annual Performance Report (APR) and year 1 - Mobilizing for College (1st year of a 7 year award) were incorrectly determined and reported.
+84.334A Gaining Early Awareness and Readiness for Undergraduate Finding 2016-005 for College (1st year of a 7 year award) were incorrectly determined and reported.
 The matching contributions tested in our sample (31 of 60) did not have supporting documentation or the documentation did not support the amounts reported and/or the calculation of the amount was inaccurately computed.
-Our tests determined there were \$145,171 of known questioned and \$278,403 of likely questioned matching contributions reported on the APRs.
+Our tests determined there were \$145,171 of known and \$278,403 of likely questioned matching contributions reported on the APRs.
 The District is required to meet the matching contribution requirement by the end of the 7th year of the award.
 Therefore, future matching contributions could be adjusted to correct the aforementioned questioned contributions.